WebMD

-It was founded in 1998 by internet entrepreneur Jeff Arnold.
-In early 1999, it was part of a three way merger with Sapient Health Network (SHN) and Direct Medical Knowledge (DMK).
+WebMD was started in 1998 by internet entrepreneur Jeff Arnold.
+In early 1999, it was part of a three-way merger with Sapient Health Network (SHN) and Direct Medical Knowledge (DMK).
 SHN began in Portland, Oregon, in 1996 by Jim Kean, Bill Kelly, and Kris Nybakken, who worked together at a CD-ROM publishing firm, Creative Multimedia.
-Later in 1999, WebMD merged with Healtheon, founded by Netscape Communications founder James H. Clark.
+Later, in 1999, WebMD merged with Healtheon, founded by Netscape Communications founder James H. Clark.

-Traffic

-During March 2020, WebMD's network of websites reached more unique visitors each month than any other leading private or government healthcare website, making it the leading health publisher in the United States.
-In the fourth quarter of 2016, WebMD recorded an average of 179.5 million unique users per month, and 3.63 billion page views per quarter.
-In the first quarter of 2020, WebMD received approximately 127 million unique users viewing over 229 million page views per month.

 History

 WebMD is best known as a health information services website, which publishes content regarding health and health care topics, including a symptom checklist, pharmacy information, drugs information, and blogs of physicians with specific topics, and provides a place to store personal medical information.
 URAC, the Utilization Review Accreditation Commission, has accredited WebMD's operations continuously since 2001 regarding everything from proper disclosures and health content to security and privacy.

 The company reported $705 million in revenue for the year 2016.
 In 2017, Internet Brands, a company owned by private-equity firm Kohlberg Kravis Roberts (KKR) agreed to purchase WebMD Health Corporation for approximately $2.8 billion.

 In May 2021, WebMD acquired the print magazine and website for patients with ADHD and parents of children with ADHD, ADDitude.
 In August 2022, WebMD acquired the leading French medical news site Jim.fr.